thibault-charlottin/ACC-platoon-fuel-consumption/README.md

 You can visualize it using the console.ipynb file<br>
 ⚠️ Running some cells is time-consuming <br>
 These cells are marked with the message 	'⚠️ running the next cell is time-consuming' right above<br>
+The replacement cells are marked ':arrow_heading_down: use this cell to bypass'<br>
 ### Selecting the datasets
 Run the cells in the console.ipynb file in the 'Selecting data' section<br>
 ### Plotting the engine bench results